Tuffy Leemans: Professional career

 Leemans continued to be one of the NFL's leading players, receiving either first- or second-team All-Pro honors every year from 1936 through 1942.
 He received first-team honors in 1936 and 1939 and second-team honors in each of the remaining years.
 He was also selected to play in the Pro Bowl in 1938 and 1941.
 He ranked second in the NFL in rushing yardage in 1938 with 463 yards and third in 1940 with 474 yards.
 He also helped lead the Giants to the 1938 NFL Championship as well as the 1939 and 1941 NFL Championship Games.

 On December 7, 1941, the Giants celebrated "Tuffy Leemans Day," presenting him with a silver tray and $1,500 in defense bonds.
 The radio broadcast of the game on WOR was interrupted with an announcement of the Japanese attack on Pearl Harbor, and an urgent announcement was made at the Polo Grounds asking William J. Donovan (wartime head of the Office of Strategic Services) to call Operator 19 in Washington.
 However, most of the spectators and players at the Polo Grounds remained unaware of the attack until after the game.
 Leemans' attempts to enlist in the Navy and Army during World War II were rejected on multiple occasions due to defective hearing in one ear caused by a concussion sustained in a football game as well as poor eyesight.

 Leemans retired from football after the 1942 season.
 He signed on as a backfield coach with the Giants in 1943, but shortly before the season started, he opted to return as a player for one final year.
 He appeared in 10 games during the 1943 season, only one as a starter.
 He retired again after the 1943 season.

 Leemans appeared in 80 NFL games with the Giants from 1936 to 1943.
 He totaled 3,132 rushing yards on 919 carries (3.4 yards per carry) and 17 rushing touchdowns, 2,318 passing yards and 25 passing touchdowns, 422 receiving yards on 28 receptions, and 339 yards on punt and kickoff returns.
 Leemans also played on defense.
 Alex Wojciechowicz, a fellow Pro Football Hall of Fame inductee who played against Leemans, recalled: "Leemans was probably greater on defense than he was on offense.
 He was a bugger on defense, all over the field, always in on the action."

+In 1969, Leemans was selected as one of the backs on the NFL 1930s All-Decade Team.
+In 1978, Leemans was inducted into the Pro Football Hall of Fame.
+At the induction ceremony, he was introduced by his high school football coach Peter Guzy.
+In his speech, Leemans mentioned two of his teammates, Mel Hein, the Hall of Fame center, and Leland Shaffer, who Leemans credited as "my top blocker".